 Heart disease is the leading cause of mortality for both men and women.
-It may be a shock to realize that your oral health can directly impact your heart, but cardiologists say this is the case.
+It may be shocking to realize that oral health can directly impact your heart, but cardiologists say this is the case.
 Inflammation brought on by gum disease and tooth decay might make the body go into defensive mode.
 If untreated, oral inflammation can send chemicals to other body systems, such as the cardiovascular system, and cause havoc.
 Before it’s too late, learn the connection between your heart and mouth.

 The Dangers of Inflammatory Molecules on the Heart

-Inflammation in the mouth or elsewhere is the body’s defense mechanism against invading foreign germs.
+Inflammation in the mouth or elsewhere is the body’s defense against invading foreign germs.
 Gum inflammation can result from dental disorders as a means of removing damaged cells or fending against irritants.
 Multiple cavities or gum disease can cause a significant portion of gum tissue to activate its inflammatory fight response.
 Inflammatory molecules will rise in circulation as a result of this.

 Although not exclusively oral inflammation, systemic inflammation is associated with coronary artery disease.
 Cavities, gingivitis, and periodontitis are just a few dental diseases that can lead to systemic inflammation and raise your risk of heart disease and other health issues.
 The body’s overproduction of inflammatory chemicals may increase common cardiovascular risks.
 Other connections between heart disease and dental health include similar risk factors, including smoking, obesity, diabetes, and high blood pressure.
 Taking proper care of your teeth may lower your chance of developing inflammation-related cardiac issues.